fakhrizalsr/fakhrizalsr.github.io/README.md

 # fakhrizalsr.github.io
 Just a personal website

-This is development branch there are still a lot of things to change here.
-Soon it will be merge to main branch
+This is a development branch.
+There is still a lot of things to change here, and it will be merge into the main branch once it was good enough